 FAQs

-• Can I recover data from a corrupted hard drive on a Mac that won't boot?
+• Can I recover data from a corrupted drive that my Mac can't boot from?

 Theo Lucia